K21: Construction

 The K21 KNIFV's chassis is constructed entirely out of aluminium with certain parts, like hatches, made of fiberglass, reducing the weight of the vehicle and enabling it to travel at higher speeds without bulky and powerful engines.
 The NIFV is to be lighter than other IFVs, including the American Bradley series, increasing both speed and payload.

-The design was finally deemed production-ready in 2009, following 10 years in development and a research budget expenditure of approximately USD $80 million.
+The design was finally deemed production-ready in 2009, following 10 years in development and a research budget expenditure of approximately US$80 million.
 More than 85% of the vehicle's design is domestic.
 However a redesign is in order following the sinking of two vehicles while engaged in amphibious operations.
 A board of inquiry found that the problem was a lack of buoyancy, a malfunctioning wave plate, and a technical problem with the drain pump, all of which are to be corrected in the new design.

 Armaments

 The two-man turret on the K21 is armed with an S&T Dynamics K40 40 mm cannon.
 The K40 40 mm automatic gun was developed based on the design of the Nobong 40 mm twin naval cannon, which was developed to replace the OTO Melara DARDO CIWS, which was serviced by the South Korean Navy, capable of firing APFSDS, high-explosive, smoke and multipurpose munitions, and a 7.62 mm machine gun.
 This is combined with an advanced fire-control system and gun stabilizer usually found on third-generation main battle tanks that makes the K21, together with the German Puma, able to move and engage the targets with high degree of accuracy at the same time.
 The ammunition for the autocannon is stored under the turret.
 The 40 mm cannon can fire up to 300 rounds per minute, with a projectile velocity of up to 1,005 m/s.
-The improved APFSDS rounds fired from it is able to penetrate up to 160–220 mm of armor, slightly higher than other APFSDS rounds, due to the self-sharpening process as the round penetrates the armour.
+The improved APFSDS for it are able to penetrate up to 160–220 mm of armor, slightly higher than other similar rounds, due to a self-sharpening process as the round penetrates armour.

-The multipurpose munition (한글: 복합기능탄) has several modes including proximity, air burst, armour-piercing and fragmentation.
+The K236 MMFA (Multi-mode Fused Ammunition) has several modes including proximity, air burst, armour-piercing and fragmentation.
 The mode is configured by the K21's FCS, which then transmits the necessary data to a small programmable fuse system inside the round before it is fired.
 This allows more control over the trajectory and impact of the round, expanding the scope of possible targets from medium armored vehicles to aircraft and infantry personnel.

 Anti-tank armament includes an indigenous 3rd-generation ATGM, with performance similar to the Israeli Spike and armour penetration of 700 to 1000 mm of RHA base.